 If you could create a new area of Latitude festival, what would it be?

 The Not so VIP section- a nice chilled folk gig with a bonfire, but they only way to get in would be to solve a rubix cube.

 Your band name is ‘Walking On Cars’ and you have a hit single called ‘Speeding Cars’.
 What do you love about cars?

 That was an oversight.
 We like cars but not more than anyone else likes them.

-Catch Walking On Cars in the Obelisk Arena , plus our headliners George Ezra, Snow Patrol, Lana Del Rey and many more at Latitude Festival in Henham Park, Southwold, Suffolk on 18th-21st July 2019.
+Catch Walking On Cars in the Obelisk Arena , plus our headliners George Ezra, Stereophonics, Lana Del Rey and many more at Latitude Festival in Henham Park, Southwold, Suffolk on 18th-21st July 2019.
 Weekend and Day tickets on sale